tedhavelka/directory-bookmarker/README.md

 ## TO-DO
-Features underway or to be added:

-- 2017-12-02 SAT -

-Bookmarker contributor Ted noting there is much clean-up work to do in this shell script.
-Ted working to:
+This section mentions bookmarker features underway or to be added.
+Contributor Ted noting there is much clean-up work to do in this shell script.
+Present outstanding improvements sorted roughly by date of posting includehttps://github.com/tedhavelka/kionix-driver-demo:

 - 2017-12-14 THU -